Last updated on May 25th, 2018 at 08:54 pm

 Advance Linux Topics: Apache High-Availability Cluster on CentOS 7.x Using Pacemaker

-In this guide I am going to show you how to use tar for backup your important files, folders or your whole system then You will learn also how to schedule backup task using cron job.
+In this guide I am going to show you how to use tar for Backup Files and Directories in Linux or your whole system at the end You will learn also how to schedule backup task using cron job.

 Also read other articles related to Linux Backup

 - Incremental Backup in Linux Using tar utility